 To finish up with the cons: 1) Yes, Upserve is a bit pricier on the surface, but many other POS systems need add-ons and integrations just to catch up to Upserve, which can be pricey.
 2) It’s true that you must use Upserve’s payment processing, but this is how they capture the amazing data they gather from the credit card payments so you can run a more intelligent business.

-Upserve Pricing – Very Good
+Upserve by Lightspeed Pricing – Very Good

 I want to make sure you understand something before you base your buying decisions on pricing alone (and this goes for anything you are considering purchasing, not just a POS system).
 Just because something is more expensive, it doesn’t mean you will lose money.
 And just because something is less expensive, it doesn’t always mean it’s low quality.
 For instance, I love GoTab POS and it’s a free system for you to use.
 With that said, let’s talk about how much Upserve costs.